imNCNUwilliam/classify-rv32i/README.md

                 The callee function will restore these register contents from the saved stack frame.
 Then, free the stack frame.

 In the function call procedure, which registers should be saved and restored is depends on the body of the callee function implementation.
+Besides, the caller function should use `jal` instruction to enter the callee function, and the callee function should use `jr ra` instruction to return to the caller function.
+I am delighted to learn the difference between `jr ra` and `j exit`, where `j exit` will never return to the caller function, and stop the function call procedures.

 #### debug route 3: Venus Debugger
 According to the introduction of [UCB CS61C Lab3](https://cs61c.org/fa24/labs/lab03/), Venus Debugger provides an online / offline debug GUI for tracing the elements of computer architectures during one RISC-V assembly execution.
 I use the offline Venus debug GUI to find the problem cause with the following settings.